openebs-archive/openebs-docs/docs/setupstoragepools.md

 kubectl apply -f demo-percona-mysql-pvc.yaml
 ```

-The Percona application now runs inside the `default` storage pool.
+The Percona application now runs inside the `test-mntdir` storage pool.

 Similarly, you can create a storage pool for different applications as per requirement.